1 / 10

 - Highly practical for a car this size

 - Good value for money

 On the inside

-"The Venga is an exceptionally-sensible buy; there’s nothing frivolous about its design or execution, and it will likely be cheap to buy and cheap to run too.
+"As you'll soon discover in this Kia Venga review, the Venga is an exceptionally-sensible buy; there’s nothing frivolous about its design or execution, and it will likely be cheap to buy and cheap to run too.
 Even so, there are better options that provide a superior driving experience or are nicer to look at, so if these things matter to you then consider your options."